 On May 16 and 17, at convenient hours allowing for performances at night at the Copacabana, the show is also done at the Tijuca Tennis Club, under an indoor gymnasium, in order to welcome a larger attendance.

-Inside the Paramount movie theater in Sao Paulo
+Another beautiful ad for the Paramount engagement in Sao Paulo (source)

 Then the whole troupe leaves for Sao Paulo and the brand new Paramount movie theater where they stay for 2 weeks.